DevGruGold/XMRT-Ecosystem/analysis_summary.md

 ### Conclusion

-The XMRT-Ecosystem frontend represents a well-architected, feature-complete interface for a sophisticated DAO platform.
+The XMRTNET frontend represents a well-architected, feature-complete interface for a sophisticated DAO platform.
 The application successfully builds, demonstrates modern React development practices, and provides comprehensive coverage of all DAO functionality areas.
 The interface is ready for MVP deployment with proper backend integration, though some enhancements in authentication, real-time updates, and error handling would strengthen the production readiness.

-The frontend effectively communicates the advanced capabilities of the XMRT-Ecosystem, including cross-chain operations, zero-knowledge privacy, and AI agent integration, providing users with an intuitive and comprehensive interface for interacting with the DAO's sophisticated infrastructure.
+The frontend effectively communicates the advanced capabilities of the XMRTNET, including cross-chain operations, zero-knowledge privacy, and AI agent integration, providing users with an intuitive and comprehensive interface for interacting with the DAO's sophisticated infrastructure.